arunsai63/verix-ai/README.md

 -   **Doctor**: `"What are the patient's pre-existing conditions and current medications?"`
 -   **Lawyer**: `"Find all precedents related to intellectual property theft in the provided case files."`
 -   **HR**: `"What is the company's official policy on remote work and what are the eligibility criteria?"`

+### 🆕 New Features

+#### Document Summarization
+Navigate to the "Summarize" tab to generate various types of summaries:
+- **Summary Types**: Executive, Key Points, Chapter-wise, Technical, Bullet Points, Abstract
+- **Length Options**: Brief (1-2 paragraphs), Standard (1 page), Detailed (2-3 pages)
+- **Custom Instructions**: Add specific guidance for the summary generation

+#### Interactive Chat
+Use the "Chat" tab for conversational document analysis:
+- Create chat sessions with one or multiple datasets
+- Ask follow-up questions with maintained context
+- View citations and sources for each response
+- Export conversation history as JSON or Markdown

+#### CSV Analytics
+Upload CSV files and analyze them using natural language:
+- **Example Queries**:
+  - "What is the average sales by region?"
+  - "Show me the trend of revenue over time"
+  - "Find correlations between variables"
+- **Automatic Visualizations**: Line charts, bar graphs, heatmaps, scatter plots
+- **Statistical Analysis**: Descriptive statistics, correlations, distributions
+- **Data Export**: Download results as JSON, CSV, or HTML reports

 ---